mustafaersoyer/repl/apps/docs/docs/embed/wordpress.md

 `width`, `height`, `background-color` and `url` are optionnal.

-You should use `url` parameter only if you need to embed different typebots as containers on your website.
+You should use `url` parameter only if you need to embed different bots as containers on your website.

-If your typebot appears to have a small height like this:
+If your bot appears to have a small height like this:
 <img src="/img/embeddings/wp-small-container.png" width="600" alt="WP plugin preview"/>

 you need to set a fixed `height` in pixel (`500px` or `600px` is usually a great number).